augustincalin/euro2016/README.md

 - [ ] service for stealing the classification from official EURO 2016 site for specified Group
 - [ ] connection string should be in config
 - [ ] Clean up View Models
+- [ ] When EF Core is ready: split the architecture in several projects
+- [ ] **!!!UserViewService and HomeService contains duplicate code; extract it in IUserService!!!**
 - [ ] ...